Is Online MBA Worth It? In a Word, Yes.

 By John Crawford

-Sure, earning an MBA can sound like a smart idea, at least on paper.
-An MBA can open up career advancement opportunities, and the increased salary and status that comes along with it.
-But, what does the reality of earning an MBA degree look like?
+Sure, earning an MBA online can sound like a smart idea, at least on paper.
+But, what does the reality look like?
 Because, let’s face it, you lead a busy life.

 • Will you be able to handle assignments and classes when you’ve got work to do and errands to run?